Inflation making a painful impact on local businesses

 Brockmiller Construction

-Colin Rogers is vice president of Brockmiller Construction in Farmington.
-Brockmiller is a general contractor that builds commercial, industrial and government projects.
+Colin Rogers is vice president of Farmington-based Brockmiller Construction, a general contractor that builds commercial, industrial and government projects.
 According to Rogers, spiraling costs create difficulties in bidding projects and material shortages are playing havoc with budgets and construction schedules.

 Rogers is seeing a quicker turnaround of owners approving contracts in an attempt to help alleviate bidding issues.